 In general, the prerequisites listed for a course designate specific subject materials and/or skills the student is expected to have mastered before electing the course (or, in some cases, concurrently with it).

 *A 400-level course listed in the Bulletin of the Horace H. Rackham School of Graduate Studies may be elected for graduate credit when this is approved by the student’s graduate program advisor.

-Unless otherwise stated, the phrase “or equivalent” may be considered an implicit part of the prerequisite for any course.
+The phrase “or equivalent” may no longer be considered as part of any prerequisite for any course.
+The specific courses must be listed.
 When a student has satisfactorily completed a course that is not listed but is believed to be substantially equivalent to one specified as a prerequisite for a course that the student wants to elect, the individual may consult the program advisor and upon determining if equivalency has been satisfied, election may be approved.

 Permission of Instructor

-The phrase “or permission of instructor (or department)” may be considered an implicit part of the statement of prerequisites for any course.
-When permission is a stated requirement, or when a student does not have the stated prerequisite for a course but can give evidence of background, training, maturity or high academic record, the student should present to the program advisor a note of approval from the instructor or department concerned.
+The phrase “or permission of instructor (or department)” may no longer be considered as part of the statement of prerequisites for any course.
+This should be outlined in the Add Consent section of a Course Approval Request Form.
+When a student does not have the stated prerequisite for a course but can give evidence of background, training, maturity or high academic record, the student should present to the program advisor a note of approval from the instructor or department concerned.

 Representative Sample Schedules

 The information in this Bulletin for a number of the degree programs includes a schedule that is an example of one leading to graduation in eight terms.
 This sample schedule is for informational purposes only and should not be construed to mean that students are required to follow the schedule exactly.